CrispyTwilight/labyrinth-of-shadows/README.md

 ## John O'Neal
 ### Inventory.h
-- This class represents the player's inventory in a game.
+- This class represents the player's inventory in the game.
 It includes items, gold, and equipped weapons and armor.
 The inventory has a maximum weight and a maximum number of items it can hold.

 #### Private Fields:
 - `items`: A vector of pointers to Item objects.
 These represent the items in the inventory.